gchristov/thecodinglove-kotlinjs/README.md

 ## Environment

 The project is configured to be deployed and run on Google Cloud.
+It also uses Firestore as a database.

 1. Create a Google Cloud project and enable the following APIs
     - `Cloud Run API`, used to run the final Docker container
     - `Artifact Registry API`, used to store the final Docker container